qinggy/react-boilerplate/readme.md

 # react-boilerplate project
-### record how to create a react project manually with redux webpack etc. tecnology
+### record the procedure how to create a react project manually with redux webpack etc. tecnology  --angus qing

 > npm初始化package.json